DIDSR/LCD_CT/README.rst

         :width: 800
         :align: center

-**Regulatory Science Tool:** Check the FDA website for a description of the LCD-CT toolbox in the Regulatory Science Tool catalog.
+- **Regulatory Science Tool:** Check the FDA website for a description of the LCD-CT toolbox (*a link to be added*) in the Regulatory Science Tool catalog.
+- **How to cite**
+   (*for paper*) Vaishnav, J.Y., Jung, W.C., Popescu, L.M., Zeng, R. and Myers, K.J.
+(2014), Objective assessment of image quality and dose reduction in CT iterative reconstruction.
+Med.
+Phys., 41: 071904. https://doi.org/10.1118/1.4881148

+   (*for code*) ... the RST link to the LCD-CT tool...

-*LCD-CT team: Brandon Nelson, PhD, Prabhat Kc, PhD, Rongping Zeng, PhD*
+*LCD-CT tool developers: Brandon Nelson, PhD, Prabhat Kc, PhD, Rongping Zeng, PhD*

 Disclaimer
 --------